stablekernel/aqueduct/_posts/tut/2016-06-20-writing-tests.md

 }
 ```

 It is important that there is a top-level library file (`quiz.dart`) that exports the file that contains the `RequestSink` subclass, otherwise, the `aqueduct` executable won't be able to find it and start your application.
-Files with `RequestController`s should be imported in `sink.dart`, since that's the only place they'll get used.
+Files that declare `RequestController` subclasses should be imported in `sink.dart`, since that's the only place they'll get used.

 Additionally, the top-level library file *must* be named the same as the project - here, `quiz.dart`.
 The name of the project is is `name` key in `pubspec.yaml`.